 The first positions filled will be Managing Editor, Production Editor and Online Editor;

-The hiring committee for these first positions shall include the Editor-in-Chief or designate, the incoming Editor-in-Chief or designate, the Chair of the Board of Publications, and one (1) MSU Executive Board member; the committee shall be chaired by the Editor-in-Chief or designate;
+The hiring committee for these first positions shall include the Editor-in-Chief or designate, the incoming Editor-in-Chief or designate, the Chair of the Board of Publications, and one (1) CFMU Board member; the committee shall be chaired by the Editor-in-Chief or designate;

-The hiring committee for all remaining Editorial Board positions shall include the outgoing Editor-in-Chief or designate, the incoming Editor-in-Chief or designate, and the Managing Editor or designate; the committee shall invite the MSU Executive Board to send a member to participate as a non-voting representative on the hiring committee;
+The hiring committee for all remaining Editorial Board positions shall include the outgoing Editor-in-Chief or designate, the incoming Editor-in-Chief or designate, and the Managing Editor or designate; the committee shall invite the CFMU Board to send a member to participate as a non-voting representative on the hiring committee;

-In the event that hiring takes place mid-year, a revised hiring committee would be comprised of the existing Editor-in-Chief, the Managing Editor, and the Chair of the Board of Publications.
+If hiring takes place mid-year, a revised hiring committee would be comprised of the existing Editor-in-Chief, the Managing Editor, and the Chair of the Board of Publications.

-All positions for the upcoming volume of The Silhouette shall be filled by two (2) weeks following the final issue of current volume of The Silhouette.
+All positions for the upcoming volume of the Silhouette shall be filled by two (2) weeks following the final issue of current volume of the Silhouette.

+The Editorial Board

-5. The Editorial Board
+The Editorial Board shall:

-The Editorial Board shall consist of all paid staff members listed under section 3.1.1 The Editorial Board, and be chaired by the Editor-in-Chief.
+Consist of all paid staff members listed under CFMU Bylaw 2 – Operations, Section 7.1.1;

+Be chaired by the Editor-in-Chief;

+Advise the Editor-in-Chief; and

-The Editorial Board shall advise the Editor-in-Chief and, in conjunction with them, shall formulate The Silhouette Editorial Policy as per The Silhouette purpose and operating parameters;
+Form the Silhouette Editorial Policy as per the Silhouette purpose and operating parameters.

-Members of the Editorial Board shall vote on any issue or policy submitted for its consideration; decisions shall be considered binding if passed by a majority of participating Editorial Board members;
+Members of the Editorial Board shall vote on any issue or policy submitted for its consideration;

+Decisions shall be considered binding if passed by a majority of participating Editorial Board members.

 There shall be at least one (1) Editorial Board meeting each week, called by the Editor-in-Chief in consultation with Editorial Board members; meetings shall be chaired by the Editor-in-Chief;